CodeIncHQ/MiddlewareDispatcher/README.md

 # PSR-15 middleware dispatcher

 `codeinc/middleware-dispatcher` is a [PSR-15](https://www.php-fig.org/psr/psr-15/) middleware dispatcher.
-The middleware dispatcher behaves as a PSR-15 [`RequestHandlerInterface`](https://www.php-fig.org/psr/psr-15/#21-psrhttpserverrequesthandlerinterface).
+The middleware dispatcher can behave as a PSR-15 [`RequestHandlerInterface`](https://www.php-fig.org/psr/psr-15/#21-psrhttpserverrequesthandlerinterface) or a PSR-15 [`MiddlewareInterface`](https://www.php-fig.org/psr/psr-15/#22-psrhttpservermiddlewareinterface).

+If the dispatcher is used as a request handler and if non of it's middleware can handle the request, a [`NoResponseAvailable`](src/NoResponseAvailable.php) PSR-7 response is returned

 ## Usage